Physical Education and Games

 Students are assessed in the role of either performer or coach in one practical activity.
 They are required to demonstrate effective performance, the use of tactics or techniques and the ability to observe the rules and conventions under applied conditions.

-Studying OCR A Level Physical Education will equip learners with both a depth and breadth of knowledge, understanding and skills relating to scientific, socio-cultural and practical aspects of physical education.
+Studying OCR A Level Physical Education will equip learners with a broad range of knowledge, understanding and skills relating to scientific, socio-cultural and practical aspects of physical education.
 This requires students to:

 Long Term Curriculum Overviews